 Content that addresses customer questions resonates well with audiences.

 You can talk to your sales people and check what questions customers are asking.
 You can also review industry forums to find common questions.

 Every customer question is a potential new piece of shareable content.

 By their very nature trending industry topics are of interest to customers.
 As Robert Rose says when researching content ideas “go out and see what the zeitgeist is about a particular topic.”

-Search out what are people talking about in the more popular LinkedIn groups or Google+ communities.
+Search out what are people talking about in the more popular LinkedIn groups.
 You can also research the articles that are being shared most on social networks.
 You can do free topic searches with BuzzSumo to find the most shared content in any industry or topic area.
 A further step is to identify the key influencers using BuzzSumo and check what they are talking about and see the content they are sharing.

 Once you have identified the trending topics explore where you can add value through your insights.